hossainpazooki/RWAs/docs/knowledge_model.md

 # Knowledge Model

-This document describes the ontology and knowledge representation used in the Droit regulatory reasoning system.
+This document describes the ontology and knowledge representation used in the regulatory reasoning system.

 ## Overview